Fight against

 Management Approach

-From above-mentioned commitments and targets, the Board of Directors has approved and implemented policies and Corporate Governance and Code of Conduct Manual across the organization.
+The Board of Directors has approved and implemented policies and Corporate Governance and Code of Conduct Manual across the organization.
 The Board has assigned the Corporate Governance and Sustainability Committee to oversee and promote the Company’s operations in alignment with its policies, the principles of good corporate governance, business ethics and code of conduct.
 Moreover, this committee is responsible for conducting regular annual review of the Company’s policies, principles, and practices of good corporate governance along with integrating Governance – Risk & Internal Control – Compliance (GRC) into its operations.
-The integration of GRC aims to embed GRC systems and culture into business processes, create a balance between control and risk management, and enhance the efficiency of corporate governance to ensure compliance with laws, regulations, and standards, both domestically and internationally.
+The integration of GRC aims to embed GRC systems and culture into business processes, create a balance between control and risk management, and enhance the efficiency of corporate governance to ensure compliance with laws, regulations, and standards.

-To ensure that Thaioil Group manages its operation with fairness, honesty, transparency, and accountability in alignment with international benchmarking of principles of good corporate governance.
-The Company has established the corporate values as known as “POSITIVE” and followed by all employees across the organization, particularly I: Integrity, one of these values, representing honesty and a commitment to fairness and doing what is right.
+Thaioil Group has established the corporate values as known as “POSITIVE” and followed by all employees across the organization, particularly I: Integrity, one of these values, representing honesty and a commitment to fairness and doing what is right.
 Additionally, Thaioil Group has adopted the national and international corporate governance practices to establish management structure and mechanisms under “REACT+E” principle.
 The Company encourages honesty at work to the Board of Directors, executives, and all employees to build awareness and enhance the compliance with code of conduct.
 As a result, the following corporate culture was formed:

 Principle | Description |